 Air France

 The airline has a long tradition of working with chefs with Michelin-starred restaurants for its on-board menus.
-Air France is working with 17 chefs this year, focusing on fresh, seasonal and local produce with a vegetarian dish in all travel cabins.
+Last year Air France worked with 19 chefs, focusing on fresh, seasonal and local produce with a vegetarian dish in all travel cabins.

 All Nippon Airways